boehm-florian/K-means/README.md

 In the previous plot, all data points were viewed in a single graph.
 In the next step a point plot is created, separated into men and women.
 It is important to note that the scaling of the two plots is the same.
 It becomes apparent that there are now 6 clusters for both men and women.
-The single cluster with an insured sum of approximately 10000 is now divided into 3 different age groups.
+The single elliptical cluster with an insured sum of approximately 10000 is now divided into 3 different age groups.
+Each of these 3 newly formed clusters is almost circular shaped.

 ```r